0foo/study_notes/aws_parent/aws_solutions_architect/course/migration/AWS_backup.md

+#### Main
 * AWS managed service
+* manage all kinds of services backups/snapshots from a centralized place
+* supported services: all database related services, all file system services, and more
+* cross region/account
+* encrypted vaults
+* backup plans

+#### Other

 * centrally manage and automate AWS backups across AWS services
 * no need to create custom scripts and manual processes
 * want a central view of your backup strategy
-* supported services: all database related services, all file system services, and more

 * supports cross region backups
     * can have your backup pushed to another region (disaster recovery)
 * supports cross account backups

 * supports point in time recovery (PITR) for supported services
 * on demand and scheduled backups